jpalastus/cluster_assembler/README.md

 ## General Process for Nanoclusters Generation

 1. Core generation that can be performed via
- 	- Permutation
+ 	- User provided structures
- 	- ABCluster
+ 	- Supervised use of ABCluster

-2. Connectivity test to exclude systems that not correspond to the expect number of metalic atoms
+2. Connectivity test to exclude systems that not correspond to the expected chemical formula

 3. K-means clustering to select relevant cores to use

 4. Ligands distribution around the metalic core

-5. Overlap Filter
+5. Filter to remuve structures with overlaping atoms

 6. K-means selection of nanoclusters to optimize via DFT